Description of Program

 Spring Term Course Requirement

-Selected participants will be required to register for a one-unit course – Engr 180 in Spring Semester 2018.
-The class will meet from 8:00 am to 8:50 am on Fridays during the Spring 2019 term.
+Selected participants will be required to register for a one-unit course – Engr 180 in Spring 2020.
+The class will meet from 8:00 am to 8:50 am on Fridays.

 University Liability Waiver

-The applicant must agree to sign a waiver form releasing San Jose State University from all possible liability claims.
+The applicant must agree to sign a waiver form releasing San Jose State University and California State University from all possible liability claims.

 Required Student Code of Conduct